-When you’re reviewing potential real estate syndication investment opportunities, you’ll likely come across the term “equity multiple.”
+When you’re reviewing potential commercial real estate syndication investment options, you’ll likely come across the term “equity multiple.”
 It’s a term that you won’t see when you’re buying a primary home, or even when you invest in rental properties.

-In the video below, we’ll cover exactly what an equity multiple is, how it’s calculated, and what it means for you as a passive investor.
+In the video and blog post below, we’ll cover exactly what an equity multiple is, what you need to calculate equity multiple, and what it means for you as a passive investor.

 One of our investors shared with us that, after she had a grasp on what an equity multiple was, she was able to more confidently compare projected returns across potential investment opportunities and make wiser investment decisions.